Debt to Income Ratio

-Lenders use a ratio called "debt to income" to determine the most you can pay monthly after your other monthly debts are paid.
+Lenders use a ratio called "debt to income" to determine the most you can pay monthly after your other recurring debts have been paid.

 - Gross monthly income of $8,000 x .28 = $2,240 can be applied to housing